-1. Has your state implemented e-prescribing?
+1. Does your MMIS or pharmacy vendor have a portal to electronically provide, patient drug history data and pharmacy coverage limitations to a prescriber prior to prescribing, upon inquiry?

 ☐ Yes ☐ No

-If “Yes,” please respond to Questions 2 and 3 below.
-If “No,” are you planning to develop this capability?

-3. Does your haveprovidepatient drug history data and pharmacy coverage limitations to a prescriber prior to prescribing☐ Yes ☐ No

 a) If “Yes,” do you have a methodology to evaluate the effectiveness of providing drug information and medication history prior to prescribing?